 - A pension can be first drawn at the age of 63.

 - The pension is guaranteed for the rest of the beneficiary’s life.

-- In case of death during the paying-in phase the amassed amount will be paid in the Riester policy of the partner of the deceased.
+- In case of death during the paying-in phase the amassed amount will be paid into the Riester policy of the partner of the deceased.
 It is also possible to receive the amassed capital but without subsidies and tax benefits.

 - In case of death whilst drawing the pension, the pension will be paid out to the beneficiary for the arranged amount of time (Garantiezeit).
-The guaranteed payout time can vary between 5 and 18 years, obviously it has a small affect on the amount of monthly pension that can be drawn.
+The guaranteed payout time can vary between 5 and 18 years.
+Obviously it has a small affect on the amount of monthly pension that can be drawn.
 It is also possible to receive the remaining capital but without subsidies and tax benefits.

 - Should the policy holder leave Germany, his Riester-Rente policy will be set to non- contributory.
 The balance will still work for the policy holder as his investment in funds continues.

 - The Riester Rente should only be used by people planning on retiring in the EU.
 If this is not the case then the subsidies and tax benefits will be lost.

 - Ideally the policy holder should retain a post forwarding address in Germany.